Learn - Shopping Lists

 Related pages

-- Receipts: scanning receipts, which is what fills in your prices, checks your list off after you shop, and powers the cheapest-store and re-buy suggestions.
+- Receipts: scanning receipts, which is what fills in your prices, checks your list off after you shop, and powers the trip plan and the re-buy suggestions.

 - Recipes: saving meals as recipes, what each costs to make, and adding a recipe’s ingredients to a list.